King's College, Hong Kong: Saiyingpun School (1879–1926)

 In 1902, Mr. W. H. Williams took over as the Master of Saiyingpun School.
 In June 1905, Mr. Alfred Morris replaced Mr. W. H. Williams as the Master, the latter was transferred to Victoria British School earlier in January that year.
 During Master Morris' tenure, the number of students rose in 1906 to 490 and the school campus was inadequate to facilitate studies and extra-curriculum activities of the students.
 In the Report of the Inspector of Schools published in 1905, Saiyingpun School students were rated "excellent" in English writing.
 According to the 1905 Report of the Inspector of Schools, after Master Morris took office, he immediately made the school start early even during the winter time to ensure students had enough time for extra-curricular activities like visits and swimming in the afternoon.

 There are only fragments about the subject curriculum of Saiyingpun School from the Hong Kong Government Administrative Reports.
 For instance, in the 1922 Report, it was stated that students in Saiyingpun School excelled in map reading, handwriting, English conversation and composition.
 For extra-curricular activities, apart from volleyball, football, swimming and picnic activities, the 1922 Report stated that students were charity enthusiasts as well.
 Students raised a total of $800 for the Swatow Relief Fund.
 The scout team also helped Charitable Association to raise a total of $11,000.
 Students also received recognition in their extra-curriculum activities, for example, the Ambulance Division got Distinction of Winning Ralph Shield(Report of Director of Education).

-In 1921, the government reserved $50,000 for the construction of the new school.
-The chosen location was 63A Bonham Road.
-According to the Heritage Appraisal of King's College on the AMO's webpage, the school was given an honourable new name, "King's College", named after reigning King George V of the United Kingdom.
-When the construction was completed in March 1926, the seventh and the eighth classes first moved into the new school.
-Then in September, the whole school was relocated.
-From then on, when students completed the fourth class and obtained a qualification from the Junior Graduation Examination, they could be promoted to the third class in King's College instead of having to be transferred to the senior levels at Central School.
+In 1921, the government reserved $50,000 for the construction of a new school at the chosen location at 63A Bonham Road.
+According to the Heritage Appraisal of King's College on the AMO's webpage, the new school was given an honourable name, "King's College", named after reigning King George V of the United Kingdom.
+When the construction was completed in March 1926, the seventh and the eighth classes of Saiyingpun School were moved into the new school.
+Then in September, the remaining classes were relocated.
+At the same time, the new school started to admit new students into newly established first, second and third classes.
+From then on, students completed the fourth class and obtained a qualification from the Junior Graduation Examination, they could be promoted to the third class in King's College instead of having to be transferred to the senior levels at Central School.